-A tool that Trevor-Roberts have developed for this purpose involves the articulation of nine fields of experience and capability that will assist to increase an individuals chances of being appointed as CEO.
-Here we have listed five of the nine involved:
+A tool that Trevor-Roberts have developed for this purpose involves the articulation of seven fields of experience and capability that will assist to increase an individuals chances of being appointed as CEO.
+These are drawn from an extensive study of CEO competencies at The University of Queensland.
+Here we have listed three of these:

 - The ability to build a roadmap, providing a focus for both short- and medium-term activity - albeit with continuing agility and flexibility - should change become necessary